Frank Rolfe: Mobile home park business

-Lawsuits

-In 2015, advocacy groups in Austin, Texas helped residents of North Lamar Community Mobile Home Park successfully sue Rolfe and Reynolds over rent hikes and eviction notices shortly after the two purchased the trailer park.
+In 2015, advocacy groups in Austin, Texas helped residents of North Lamar Community Mobile Home Park successfully sue Rolfe and Reynolds over rent hikes and eviction notices, shortly after the two purchased the trailer park.

 Mobile Home University

 Rolfe co-owns Mobile Home University, a three-day intensive course on the mobile home business taught once a month in locations around the United States.
 Rolfe and Reynolds both consider the course to be a hobby.
 While Rolfe and Reynolds originally both taught Mobile Home University, Rolfe is now the primary instructor.

 The course costs approximately $2,000 and is a combination of classroom lecture and onsite tour visits to local mobile home communities.
 During the course, attendees are taught how to make a profit by purchasing mobile home parks.
 One concept taught during the course is how to increase rent rates as much as 10% per year, even if it is more than market rate, a practice that has received criticism.
 Course promotional materials have included, “With over 20% of American households now making $20,000 per year or less and another 10,000 baby boomers per day retiring into social security incomes that average $14,400 per year, the demand for affordable housing is giant," and “The fact that tenants can’t afford the $5,000 it takes to move a mobile home...makes it easy to raise rent without losing any occupancy.”

 Course teachings include instructing would-be mobile home park owners, "What I've found...is the customers are stuck there.
 They don't have the option, they can't afford to move the trailer, they don't have the three grand.
 The only way they can object to your rent raise is to walk off and leave the trailer, in which case it becomes abandoned property, and you recycle it, put another person in it.
 So you really hold all the cards."

 In an audio seminar titled "How To Buy, Operate, Turnaround And Sell A Mobile Home Park" Rolfe said "One of the big drivers to making money is the ability to increase the rent.
 If we didn't have them hostage, if they weren't stuck in those homes in the mobile home lots, it would be a whole different picture."

 Courses include a "boot camp" which takes students on site visits of mobile home parks, which has sparked protest from park residents and local advocacy groups who say the course teaches unethical business practices.
 Rolfe has told course enrollees during site visits, “Don’t get too hung up on appearances...remember, you don’t have to live in these homes.”

 An estimated 25-30% of Mobile Home University participants purchase mobile home parks.